BBsMi/SerenadeMi/README.md

 ### Link your struct

 Golang will not accept new functions added to an external package.
-To get around this we must declare we are extending the packages struct. in `menu/types.go`
+To get around this we must declare we are extending the packages struct.
+In `menu/types.go`:

 ```golang
 package SerenadeMiFunctions